 Featuring removable shoulder straps (so it can be carried like a backpack or a duffel bag), the REI Big Haul 60 Recycled Duffel is a handy option for road trips, extended vacations, and even as a primary base camp bag whilst on an expedition or a long-distance trek involving porters.

-Depending on how much gear you have, the REI Big Haul series comes in a few sizes, all the way up to 120 liters if you are looking to pack a ton of gear and equipment.
+Depending on how much gear you have, the REI Big Haul series comes in a few sizes, all the way up to 120 litres if you are looking to pack a ton of gear and equipment.

 The bag storage features are all (literally) tied together with an interesting compression strap system that helps to maximize the space available.

-Like other REI bags made from recycled materials, the Big Haul 60 contains materials that meet the Bluesign criteria – a certifying body that ensures products are meeting requirements of the strictest and most advanced regulations worldwide concerning sustainable textile production.
+Like other REI bags made from recycled materials, the Big Haul 60 contains materials that meet the Bluesign criteria – a certifying body that ensures products are meeting the requirements of the strictest and most advanced regulations worldwide concerning sustainable textile production.

-- Easy to pack and organize
+- Easy to pack and organise

 - Tough and very practical for a variety of travel scenarios